-The estimates for G' are based on DOM's analysis of the expenditures for all Medicaid services other than those included for Factor G for SFY 2015.
+The estimates for G' are based on DOM's analysis of the expenditures for all Medicaid services other than those included for Factor G for SFY 2020 based on 372 reporting and is trended forward to FY2023 based on 1.6% CPI Core.
 The specific expenditures analyzed were actual paid claims per Medicaid beneficiaries in a nursing facility, including elderly and disabled individuals with a similar average length of stay.
-Every year after was adjusted based on a 2.6% average projected CPI.
+Every year after was adjusted based on a 1.6% average projected CPI Core based on the prior 12 months as identified in the US Congress Joint Economic Committee report for Mississippi in June 2022.